Vulse ArtVulse Art

 Can I run an employee advocacy programme without dedicated software?

-You can start with a shared document or Slack channel, but this approach doesn't scale.
+You can start with a shared document or Slack channel, but this approach does not scale.
 Dedicated tools reduce friction for employees and provide the analytics needed to prove ROI.

 How do I measure employee advocacy ROI?